ArctosDB/documentation-wiki/_how_to/How-to-Change-Locality-Single-Specimen.markdown

 <img width="1248" alt="Screen Shot 2019-05-29 at 11 58 35 AM" src="https://user-images.githubusercontent.com/5720791/58583550-25ae3080-8209-11e9-9735-58ce607c59d6.png">

-Note that at this time you can change anything about the event or locality and affect only the single specimen.
+Note that at this time you can change anything about the event or locality and affect only the single catalog record.

-For additional specimens from the same place and time (locality and event), you can start with "Click pick new event." to link them to the new event.
+For additional catalog records from the same place and time (locality and event), you can start with "Click pick new event." to link them to the new event.

-For additional specimens from the same place (=same locality) but a different date (=new event), you can follow these instructions from the beginning, or from Edit Event you can click Clone Event to use the existing locality.
+For additional catalog records from the same place (=same locality) but a different date (=new event), you can follow these instructions from the beginning, or from Edit Event you can click Clone Event to use the existing locality.

 <img width="407" alt="Screen Shot 2019-05-29 at 12 01 45 PM" src="https://user-images.githubusercontent.com/5720791/58583752-8e95a880-8209-11e9-91dc-60fcc98cb221.png">

-Specimens may be linked to that event by using the instructions under "Click pick new event."
+Catalog records may be linked to that event by using the instructions under "Click pick new event."

 ## Edit this Documentation